How to Debug HTTP Traffic with the Network Inspector

 Kelvin Wuite

-Kelvin Wuite is the founder of Accelerated Software Development B.V.
-With over eighteen years of development experience, he has witnessed the same patterns repeat across every software team: endless documentation, manual preparation, environment mismatches, and fragmented collaboration.
+Kelvin Wuite is the founder of ASD B.V.
+With over eighteen years of development experience, he has witnessed the same patterns repeat across every software team - endless documentation, manual preparation, environment mismatches, and fragmented collaboration.
 His drive is to remove these barriers, enabling engineers to work together in unified environments with shorter feedback loops and hands-on collaboration.
 Since 2015 he has been refining these ideas, leading to ASD — a platform designed to create a faster, more integrated way for development teams to collaborate in an age where AI is thriving.

 Related Articles